-You want to start buying and selling stocks, but it sounds kind of complicated.
-It doesn’t have to be!
+Buy.
+Sell.
+Hold.
+Buying and selling stocks can sound exciting, complicated, and confusing all at once.
+But it doesn’t have to be.
 The first step to understanding when to buy and sell stocks is knowing how a stock market or stock exchange works.

-Stock markets or exchanges are comprised of lots of people buying and selling at different prices, because they all have different ideas about the value of those stocks.
-You might think a stock is going to go up, while another investor thinks it’s going to go down.
+Stock markets or exchanges consist of lots of people buying and selling at different prices because they all have different ideas about those stocks’ value.
+One investor might think a stock will go up, while another thinks it’s going to go down.
 So who’s right about when to buy stocks?

 Understanding When to Buy and Sell Stocks